panzerdp/dmitripavlutin.com/content/posts/049-map-vs-object/index.md

 `booleansMap` uses booleans as keys without issues.

-Again, boolean keys would not be possible with plain objects.
+Again, boolean keys would not work in plain objects.

-Let's push the boundaries: can you use an entire object as a key?
+Let's push the boundaries: can you use an entire object as a key in a map?
 Turns out, yes!

 ## 1.1 Object as key

-Let's say you need to store some object-related data, without attaching that data on the object itself.
+Let's say you need to store some object-related data, without attaching this data on the object itself.

 Doing so using plain objects is not possible.

-The best you can do is use an array of object-value tuples:
+A workaround is to use an array of object-value tuples:

 ```javascript
 const foo = { name: 'foo' };